 The power adapter wall plugs units could crack or break, or remain in the wall and expose live electrical contacts, posing a risk of electric shock.

 The glass diffuser can detach and fall, posing an impact injury hazard.

-Health Canada\'s sampling and evaluation program has determined that these strollers do not meet the Carriages and Strollers Regulations in Canada.
-Specifically, the strollers contain barium in excess of allowable limits.
+Health Canada’s sampling and evaluation program has determined that these strollers do not meet the Carriages and Strollers Regulations in Canada.
+Specifically, the stroller lap belt may detach resulting in a fall hazard.

 The front legs on the highchair can detach from the seat, posing a fall and injury hazard to children.

 The mugs and bowls can crack when filled with hot liquid, posing a burn hazard to users or bystanders.